The accuracy required when collecting a location depends on the type of project you are working on.

 If you choose to create installation files for your app, you need to enable the High Accuracy Location and Bluetooth capabilities in the app settings.
 Also enable Background Location if you want your app to continue recording location information when the app is in background.

 If you are publishing your app to the Apple store, you need to provide a list of third-party external accessories (in this case, GNSS receivers) that have white-listed your app.
-This list can be provided in AppStudio for ArcGIS on the iOS tab of the Settings window.
+This list can be provided in ArcGIS AppStudio on the iOS tab of the Settings window.
 Enter the strings for devices that support your app in the External Accessory Protocol Strings field.
 To have your app white-listed by an external accessory vendor, you must email the vendor and supply the following information about your app:

 - App name